miku/aiexp-25-1/README.md

 * [x] brainstorming (e.g. for workshop themes)

 We mostly do not generate images, nor raw text.
-We have enough images, and we can and enjoy writing for our audience.
+We have enough images, and we can write and enjoy addressing our audience.
 Generated text can be shallow.
 More code is not better, less code is better.
 We do not want to write more code than we can read and understand.

 Similar to: [Bibliotheken und KI](https://bibliotheksportal.de/ressourcen/digitale-services/bibliotheken-und-ki/)